-Ginensday, June 8, 1944 As we were leaving France gesterday, heavy equipment was beginning to arrive such as 155 howarriving along with more troops.
-Opersonally fel quite prowd of having been among the first to land in the invasion of the continent.
-I felt this way Especially since my grand parents were living in France under the domination of Adolph Sitter and his German armies.
-While I was sleeping our ship the LST was underway and heading for Portamouth, England.
-I kile on board the ship a group of we gledes pilots were able to get together and tell of our latest adventures.
-NoTE : Our mission as glider silots was to transport our glider troopers to our designated landing area, No whatever was necessary to insure they were able to accomplish there mission and then at the earliest possible time disensage and return to our base in order to be able to return with a resupply mission if Seemed necessary- Friday June 9, 1944 Then I had swakened I found our ship had landed in sort at 06:00 A.M. and were awarting orders to doch.
-24 finally landed at about 10:00 A.M. and we sledes pilots were taken to what they called a porting center where we rested enjoyed whatever food was available and waited for transportation to take us back to our respective organizations At about 14:00 we finally had a truck convoy take all the men attached to the son thing back to there home base.
-He arrived at Membruse at 19:30 from Portsmouth where we were welcomed back by lour Colonel Williams and a group of others.
-Later we were each interisated or debrucked by our intelesence people. after this was completed our squadron light surgeon or doctor checked us when we arrived back at our squadron area, after which we went to bed in our own beds for a good nichts sleep.
-Our squadron flight surgeon was Dr. Ed.
+Thursday, June 8, 1944 As we were leaving France yesterday, heavy litzers and Tanks.
+Ot was good to see this support srriving along with more troops.
+O personally fel on the invasion of the continent.
+I felt this way France under the domination of Adolph Setter and his German armies.
+While I was sleeping our ship the LST was underway and heading for Portamouth, Enford.
+While able to get together and tell of our latest adventures.
+Our mission as glider silots was to transport our glider troopers to our designated landing area, No whatever was necessary to insure they were able to accomplish there mission and then at the earliest rosuble time disengage and return to our base in order to be able to return with a resupply mission if Seemed necessary

+Friday, June 9, 1944 I hen I had swahened I found our ship had landed en sort at 06:00 A.M. and were awaiting orders to doch.
+He finally landed at about 10:00 A.M. and we sledes protes were taken to what they called a porting center where we rested enjoyed whatever food was available and waited for transportation to take us back to our respective or ones ations at about 14:00 we finally had a truck convoy take all the men attached to the 13rd Wing back to there home base.
+He arrived at Member at 19:30 from Portsmouth where we were welcomed back be lour Colone Williams and a group of others.
+Later we were each interirated or debrueled by our intelesence people.
+After this was completed our squatron light surgeon or doctor checked us when we arrived back at our squadron area, after which we went to Our squadron flight surgeon was Dr. Ed.
 Mach.
 He is still with us and living on the west coast.
-Hen we arrived back at our base, Wemburg of Ailliams our group C.O. said he was going a sut us glides selota in for the Distinguisted Flying Cross. " The later referred the "air Medal" O can understand there thunking - V later received The "air medal" on each important mission we flew.
+It her we arrived back at our base, Wembury Tol.
+Ailliams our group C.O. sul he was gon o sut us glider selote in for the Distinguished Flying Cross" The later referred the "air Modal" of can understand there thunking - V The "Pir Medal" on each important mission we flew.

-Saturday, June 10, 1944 This morning since these was reathing on our acenda a slept as late is a wanted.
-I was among The first spoup to arrive back from Hormandie and I was feeling thankful still to be alive after mix latest experience.
-It here of finally got up the boys all wanted to see us shake our hands and ash is questions about our experiences during the invasion.
-Only about fifteen of we slider pilots have gotten back so far and were still sweating the rest out.
-Even the enlisted men were there to great us back and say The Colonel informed us we had won the D.F.C.
-(Sestinguished flying Cross) Later I went to Helford Parto to talk to Dugan at the 435th T. C. Shoup about business after which I went to hamsbury from where we had taken off to go to normandie.
-In sure of was there to pick up any clothing and any other year I might have left.
-When we returned to Memberry sur regular base we were informed That we could get a seven day leave as soon as possible.
-Later I enjoyed our usual Saturday night parts at the officers other pilots from our group as well as the others.
+Saturday, June 10, 1944 This morning since there was reothing on our asenda I slept as late is I wanted.
+I was among the first spoup to arrive back from Mormandie and A was feeling thankful still to be alive after my latest experience.
+Then I finally got up the boys all wanted to see us shake our hands and ask is questions about our experiences during the invasion.
+Only about fifteen of we slides pilots have gotten back so far and were still sweating the rest out.
+Even the enlisted men were there to great us back and say The Colonel infremel us we had won the D.F.C.
+(Sestinguished flying Cross) Later I went to Helford Part to talk to Duran at the 435 th T. C. Shoup about business after which I went to Lamsbury from where we had taken off to go to normandie.
+In sure of was there to pick up any clothing and any other year a might have left.
+I hen we returned to Memberry our regular base we were informed that we could get a seven day leave as soon as possible.
+Later I enjoyed our usual Saturday night party at the officers other pilots from our group as well as the others.
 The term sweating out in army tall those days meant writing while showing concern.